cecileane/computingtools/pages/notes0906.md

 ...
 ```

+Data cleanaing task, before some downstream analysis:
-Task: extract key information from each file, then combine the
+extract key information from each file, then combine the
 data points from each pair of files into a summary table like this:

 ```